Twin Clutch SST: Drive modes

 TC-SST allows switching between three shifting programmes: "Normal", which uses relatively low engine-speed shift points to deliver conservative shifting biased towards optimized fuel economy; "Sport", for use when driving in the mountains or when engine braking is required; and "S-Sport", which keeps the engine turning at even higher revs compared to "Sport".
 "Launch control" is also available only in "S-Sport" mode.

-Note: "S-Sport" is only available from the factory on Evolution X MR editions and not on the TC-SST found in current Lancer Ralliart, which makes do with Normal and Sport modes.
+Note: "S-Sport" is only available from the factory on Evolution X MR editions and not on the TC-SST found in later Lancer Ralliart models, which makes do with Normal and Sport modes.
 Towards the end of 2012, however, aftermarket car tuners figured out how to successfully flash/reflash (see Chip tuning for details) the Lancer Ralliart's Transmission control unit with the Evolution X MR's transmission software, giving the Lancer Ralliart "S-Sport mode", which includes higher RPM engine operation and launch control.
 Debate still exists, however, regarding whether or not the different 5th and 6th gear ratios found in the Ralliart transmission (when compared to the Evo X MR TC-SST, see gear ratios below) adds extra mechanical stress to an "S-Sport Mode" flashed Ralliart Transmission.